 In machine learning and data mining, pruning is a technique associated with decision trees.
 Pruning reduces the size of decision trees by removing parts of the tree that do not provide power to classify instances.
 Decision trees are the most susceptible out of all the machine learning algorithms to overfitting and effective pruning can reduce this likelihood.
 This post will go over two techniques to help with overfitting - pre-pruning or early stopping and post-pruning with examples.

 Machine learning is a problem of trade-offs.
 The classic issue is overfitting versus underfitting.
 Overfitting happens when a model memorizes its training data so well that it is learning noise on top of the signal.
 Underfitting is the opposite: the model is too simple to find the patterns in the data.
 Simplicity versus accuracy is a similar consideration.
 Do you want a model that can fit onto one sheet of paper and be understood by a broad audience?
-Or do you want the best possible accuracy, even if it is a “black box”?
-In this post I am going to look at two techniques (called pruning and early stopping) for managing these trade-offs in the context of decision trees.
+Or do you want the best possible accuracy, even if it is a "black box"?
+In this post I am going to look at two techniques (called pruning and early stopping or post-pruning and pre-pruning) for managing these trade-offs in the context of decision trees.

 The techniques I am going to describe in this post give you the power to find a model that suits your needs.

 You can follow my steps or replicate them for yourself in this document.
 If you want to create your own decision tree, use the template below.